 Location: Lopud, Croatia

-9 – Copacabana Beach
+1.9.
+Copacabana Beach

-On the north side of Babin Kuk, Copacabana beach is one of the popular beaches in Dubrovnik.
+On the north side of Babin Kuk, Copacabana beach is one of the famous beaches in Dubrovnik.
 It is identical to Banje Beach.
+The beach is pebbly, but the scenery is breathtaking.
+It is one of the most luxurious Dubrovnik beaches.

-This beach is not crowded even during holidays!
+This beach is not crowded, even during holidays!
 Because of the frequent beach parties, you’ll see locals and tourists at these beaches.
-This beach is famous for its blue-turquoise water.
+This beach is famous for its blue turquoise water.
 It is also great for families as the water is not too shallow.

 The beach is ideal for families, with a large stretch of shoreline for the kids to explore and a beach bar where you can taste the best Croatian wine or relax with a post-swim massage.